 Content Guru has capped a highly-successful year by winning ‘Cloud Provider of the Year’ at the UK IT Industry Awards.
 The event, run by BCS – the Chartered Institute of IT – and Computing Magazine is the UK’s premier IT awards ceremony and the largest of its kind in Europe.
 The gala ceremony took place at London’s Battersea Park Events Arena on 18th November and was attended by over 1300 professionals from across the IT industry.

-Internationally-renowned stand-up comedian and Have I Got News for You and Mock the Week regular, Stephen K Amos, took to the stage to host this year’s ceremony, presenting awards across four categories covering personal, project, organisational and technological excellence.
+Internationally-renowned stand-up comedian and Have I Got News for You and Mock the Week regular, Stephen K Amos, took to the stage to host this year’s ceremony, presenting awards across four categories covering personal, project, organizational and technological excellence.

 Sean Taylor, CEO of Content Guru, commented: